What is an Article 4 Direction?

 On 28 March 2018 the council made an Article 4 Direction withdrawing permitted development rights for ‘Class O’ permitted development.
 Class O of the General Permitted Development Order 2015 relates to change of use from office (Use Class B1a) to residential (Use Class C3).

-The Article 4 Direction is proposed to apply to the whole of the London CAZ within Lambeth.
+The Article 4 Direction applies to the whole of the London CAZ within Lambeth.

-We sent notification of the making of the direction to affected property owners and occupiers.
+We are sending notification of the confirmation of the direction to affected property owners and occupiers.

 How will the Article 4 Direction affect me?